 Alex has been a blacksmith since 1998 and has learnt all the techniques involved in this fascinating craft.
 Whether you're thinking about becoming a blacksmith or it is a craft you have always wanted to try, Chalk Pit Forge is the ideal place to learn as it offers a one-to-one hands-on experience hard to find anywhere else.

-There are suggestions of possible things to make below, but as it's one-to-one, your own ideas are an option as long as we can do it in the allotted time and I have the materials you need for the job.
+There are suggestions of possible things to make below.
+As it's one-to-one you can choose what you want to make from the list.
+If you want to make something that isn't on the list then this is an option too, as long as we can do it in the allotted time and I have the materials you need for the job.

 One day is the minimum time available but you can book up to twenty days if you fancy doing a longer stint in the forge!

 Anything you make is all yours to take home with you and is included in the course price.
 Lunch at the cafe is also included, but, if you bring your own packed lunch, then the course price is £10 less.

 A picture of Alex Smith, your tutor, bashing a bit of hot metal at the anvil.
 The forge and the anvil pictured are the same ones you'll use on the day of your lesson.

 The Museum has 36 acres to look around, so if you have the time, there is plenty to see.
 Chalk Pit Forge has easy access on the southern railway line and is a 2-minute walk from Amberley station.

 If you're driving you can use the A24 or the A29 from London and Surrey and the A27 from the east [Brighton, Hastings] and the west [Southampton, Portsmouth, Chichester].
 The postcode is BN18 9LT if you need further directions.

 Lessons are run in April, August and October and are generally run from Wednesday to Saturday.
 If you would like a lesson in another month please get in touch to see if I have the availability.
 Please organise your lesson with Alex Smith, e-mail: firstname.lastname@example.org.